 Incoming law students who show exceptional academic promise may be eligible for the full-tuition Justice Sandra Day O'Connor merit-based scholarship.
 All students are automatically considered upon admission to the school, without further application.
 (Also see “Admissions criteria” below.)

-This prestigious award covers full tuition for the student's entire law school career—an investment in your future that would otherwise be priced at almost $150,000.
+This prestigious award covers full tuition for the student's entire law school career—an investment in your future that would otherwise be priced at more than $150,000.
 Beginning with classes entering fall 2019, it also comes with a "no strings attached" policy: as long as the student is enrolled in the JD program at New England Law, the scholarship will renew each year.

 Unique academic offerings